Dedicated to Your Family’s Mental Health

 In their free time they like to sing and dance and hang out in nature.

-Emma Clements, Psychiatric Scribe & Administrative Assistant
+Emma Clements, Administrative Coordinator/Front Desk

 Emma Clements (she/they/he) is a recent UNC-Chapel Hill graduate.
 They graduated in May 2023 with a B.A. in English and Psychology with a minor in Education.
 Their studies focused on narrative medicine and child psychology in a educational setting.
 They hope to eventually continue their education and become a School Psychologist.
 In the meantime, you may reach out to them to schedule an appointment or hear them scribing for a provider.